The Mothering Arts

 - Facilitator Care: If you are nurturing the nurturers, how do you nurture yourself?
 In this webinar, we will get clear how how much you want to be available after contact hours and in what way, how to weave in best practices for your own care during your week, how to reach out for extra support, having a back up plan in place and making time for your own inner work.

-"I loved the training.
+"I loved the course.
 I just wish it could go on and on.
 I am looking forward to continuing to connect afterwards." ~Brooke-Sidney Harbour

 - The importance of a strong community during the postpartum year.

-- Thoughtful and relevant articles about supporting parents, self-care and rest.
+- Thoughtful and relevant articles about supporting parents, gathering resources and creating a judgement-free space.

-- Practical and clear steps on how to start a class in your community.
+- Practical and clear steps on how to start and grow a group in your community.

-- Songs and games that build connection for mamas and babies.
+- Songs and games that build connection for parents and babies.

-- An invitation-only online forum for group leaders to share valuable information.
+- An invitation-only online resource for facilitators to share valuable information.

 - Ideas and support for community outreach and promotion.

-- 4 intensive webinars to access anytime deepening your understanding as a facilitator.
+- 4 self-paced follow up blocks to access anytime deepening your understanding as a facilitator.